 - All horses and ponies on the yard, which need to be treated for worms should be all wormed at the same time.

-- Use the correct dose: the recommended dosage will vary according to the horse’s weight.
-Estimate weight as accurately as possible using scales or a weigh tape.
+- Use the correct dose.
+The recommended dosage will vary according to the horse’s weight.
+Estimate weight as accurately as possible using a weighbridge or a weigh tape.

-- Don’t rely on the blanket use of the same wormer: this may encourage the development of drug resistance in the parasite population.
+- Don’t rely on the blanket use of the same wormer; This may encourage the development of drug resistance in the worm population.

 There are four main classes of anthelmintics (wormers).
 These are:

 - Tetrahydropyrimidines: pyrantel embonate

 As well as having a diagnostic-led, targeted worming programme for your horse, and only worming when you need to, there are several other things you can do to help control the worm burden of your horse: